 First Stage of Bearing Failure

 The first stage of the bearing failure is regular operation.
 The glitches tend to register at ultrasonic frequencies ranging from 1200K to 3600K CPM (20000- 60000 Hz).
-The only instruments that can evaluate the energy of the device at this stage are Spike Energy or Shock plus instruments.
-It manifests a metal-to-metal contact that can primarily be caused due to lack of lubrication or fluids.
-It is a stage that can be avoided beforehand, even adequate evaluation and remedial measures are taken ahead.
+The only instruments that can evaluate the energy of the device at this stage are Spike Energy or Shock Plus instruments.
+It manifests a metal-to-metal contact that can primarily be caused by to lack of lubrication or fluids.
+It is a stage that can be avoided beforehand, even if adequate evaluation and remedial measures are taken.

 Second Stage of Bearing Failure